 What kind of aftercare do you offer or suggest?

-Please remember that the tattooed area is still considered a wound until it is healed so please do not allow other people to touch the area or allow your pets to lick the area!
+Please remember that the tattooed area is still considered a wound until it is fully healed so please do not allow other people to touch the area or allow your pets to lick the area!

 How soon before I can swim/bath/hot tub/suntan?